 Charles Trute did not leave us many instruments, but those that survive are of high quality, and demonstrate variety and innovation.
 Piano historians have established that there was a link between Merlin and Trute, but the exact relationship is uncertain.

-The charming little piano now offered for sale also lacks a name, but it does bear a strong resemblance to the Trute.
-It shares the same short compass and compact case, but it does have a fixed undercarriage.
+The charming little piano now offered for sale also lacks a name, but it does have some resemblance to the Trute.
+It shares the same short compass and compact case, but this one has a fixed undercarriage.

-In particular, the name-cartouche is the same unusual shape, and again shows no trace of a name.
+The name-cartouche is similar but not identical in shape, and also shows no trace of a name.

 Internally it is conventional, with the standard English single action.